bhugh/Network-Off-Battery-Saver/README.md

 Check which profiles are disabled routine by u/Svampsson at r/tasker on Reddit.

-App icon made by bqlqn from www.flaticon.com - http s://www.flaticon.com/authors/bqlqn
+App icon made by bqlqn from www.flaticon.com - https://www.flaticon.com/authors/bqlqn